 Here's everything you need to know about the Nintendo Switch 2:

-When is the Nintendo Switch 2 release date?
+When was the Nintendo Switch 2 release date?

-The Nintendo Switch 2 release date is June 5, 2025.
-Considering we’ve spent the better part of the last two years trying to guess when the console might arrive, it’s a big relief to finally have a confirmed date for our calendars.
-If you want to secure a unit on the Switch 2 release date, we recommend looking out for pre-order links from this point onward.
+The Nintendo Switch 2 release date was Thursday, June 5, 2025.
+Considering we've spent the better part of the last two years trying to guess when the console might arrive, it's a big relief to finally have this long-awaited console in our hands.

 What is the Nintendo Switch 2's price?